-De-identification decreases data accuracy and the usefulness of the resulting dataset.
-It is therefore important to ensure that the de-identified dataset is still useful for the intended application.
-Otherwise, there is no reason to go through the expense and added risk of de-identification.
+De-identification can decrease the usefulness of the resulting dataset.
+It is, therefore, important to ensure that the de-identified dataset is still useful for the intended application.
+Otherwise, there is no reason to go through the expense of de-identification and added risk of releasing the de-identified data.

-Several approaches exist for validating data usefulness.
+There are several approaches to validating data usefulness.
 For example, insiders can perform statistical calculations on both the original dataset and the de-identified dataset and compare the results to see if the de-identification resulted in unacceptable changes.
 Agencies can engage trusted outsiders to examine the de-identified dataset and determine whether the data could be used for the intended purpose.

 Recognizing that there is an inherent trade-off between data accuracy and privacy protection, agencies can adopt accuracy goals for the data that they make available to a broad audience.
-An accuracy goal specifies how accurate data must be in order to be fit for an intended use.
+An accuracy goal specifies how accurate the data must be in order to be fit for an intended use.
 Limiting data accuracy to this goal is an important technique for protecting the privacy of data subjects.